What We Do

 How Children of The Dump changes lives through education

 • Children of the Dump works in The Philippines with a local charity partner who manage the projects and also raise funds locally.
-Teachers and social workers in Manila are carefully selected fully trained and qualified Filippino professionals.
+Teachers and social workers in Manila are carefully selected fully trained and qualified Filipino professionals.

 • As a small charity Children of the Dump is proud that over 80% of funds raised go directly to Manila to fund activities.